 The overall data flow in a classic Disco job is controlled by four disco.worker.classic.worker.Worker parameters.
-The presence of map and reduce, determine the overall structure of the job (i.e. whether it is mapreduce, map-only, or reduce-only).
+The presence of map and reduce, determine the overall structure of the job (i.e. whether it is mapreduce, map-only).
 The partitions parameter determines whether or not the map output is partitioned, and the number of partitions.